User defined functions

 Hello Gentlemen

-Hello Mr the President
+Hello Mr President

 In the above script, the function hello() is being implicitly called three times, once for every line of the Audience table.